90zlaya/ultimate-cheatsheet-for-developers/mysql/README.md

 # MySQL Cheatsheet
-> Cheatsheet for MySQL and MySQL-related stuff
+> Cheatsheet for MySQL and MySQL-related stuff.

 Read more about [MySQL](https://www.mysql.com/).